-As of June 30, 2015 we had \$7,393,314 in cash and cash equivalents and \$4,745,714 in investments.
+As of September 30, 2015 we had \$5,499,507 in cash and cash equivalents and \$5,745,024 in short-term investments.
 We maintain our cash in a checking and savings account on deposit with a financial institution located in the United States.
 In February 2015 our Board of Directors adopted an investment policy pursuant to which we maintain a portfolio of short-term highly liquid securities.
-As of June 30, 2015, our investments consisted of U.S. Treasury Bills and Certificates of Deposit.
+As of September 30, 2015, our investments consisted of U.S. Treasury Bills and Certificates of Deposit.

 In January 2015 we received \$11,250,000 of gross proceeds in our IPO and \$2,700,000 in gross proceeds from our concurrent private placement.
-With the cash on hand as of June 30, 2015 we believe that we have sufficient cash to meet our working capital needs and operating expenses into the early part of 2017.
-However, if unanticipated difficulties arise we may be required to raise additional capital to support our operations or curtail our research and development activities until such time as additional capital becomes available.
-There is no assurance that additional financing will be available when needed or that management will be able to obtain such financing on terms acceptable to us and that we will become profitable and generate positive operating cash flow in the future.
+With the cash and investments on hand as of September 30, 2015 we believe that we have sufficient capital to meet our operating expenses and working capital needs into the early part of 2017, at which time additional capital will be required.
+However, if unanticipated difficulties arise we may be required to raise additional capital to support our operations sooner, or curtail our research and development activities until such time as additional capital becomes available.
+There is no assurance that additional financing will be available when needed or that we will be able to obtain such financing on reasonable terms.
+We do not expect to generate revenue in the near future and there is no assurance that we will ever generate positive operating cash flow or become profitable.